 The program has also seen some real-world benefits for featured filmmakers, for instance the independent Indian directors from last year's Mumbai showcase, Bailey said.

-, it's hard to get beyond Bollywood, it’s so blinding and dazzling you don’t see anything else...
+[For the international community], it's hard to get beyond Bollywood, it’s so blinding and dazzling you don’t see anything else...
 The Mumbai spotlight really helped identify and show the significance of independent filmmaking that is not Bollywood, he noted.